Gladstone Park: Who Lives Here and Where is It?

 Map of Chicago’s 45th Ward, redrawn in 2022 as a once-in-a-decade exercise by the City Council following the U.S. Census.
 The 50 wards are the official districts that handle the legal business of the City, each headed by Aldermen who represent their constituents’ interests as members of the City Council.
 By hook or crook or maybe sheer good luck, Precincts 10 and 7, which are widely regarded as “Old Gladstone,” are still grouped together, as they were in the last map, along with much of the greater official Jefferson Park neighborhood in which it resides.
 This allows the two communities to retain their political unity and work together toward common goals, unlike some disparate areas of the city that were haphazardly thrown together as a product of intense partisan infighting.
 Still, in attempting to reduce the number of city precincts so that each doubled its number of voters to an average of 1,165 each, the 45th Ward ended up with a detached “head” and rejiggered “tail.”
 Added to the head in the north is a portion of Wildwood that was formerly in the 41st Ward as well as Precincts 1-5 of the illogically-divided Edgebrook.
 The tail to the southeast (Precinct 29) also encompasses a slightly different area than previously, and some streets are moved in and others out in adjacent Norwood Park.
 Although current aldermen will continue to serve the old 2012 ward boundary lines until May, 2023, voters going to the polls in the February, 2023 city elections will be voting within the outlines of their new wards.
 Map from chicagoelections.com.

-So we’re back right where we started…Gladstone Park as one of 228 vaguely-defined secondary communities allowed to exist in Chicago with no commonly-recognized borders, just because the community thinks it should be so.
+So we’re back right where we started…Gladstone Park as one of 228 vaguely-defined sub-communities allowed to exist in Chicago with no exact location or commonly-recognized borders.
+Its people know they are Gladstone Parkers just because that’s who they think they are!

 Opening Up a Can of Worms

-You’d think the two most active organizations in Gladstone Park would agree.
-But while the Gladstone Park Chamber of Commerce (GPCC) and the Gladstone Park Neighborhood Association (GPNA) draw their borders much more expansively, they both set different parameters to serve different purposes, the former concentrating on business and industry with the latter focusing on over-all community well-being.
-Whichever of their borders you pick, however, the result is about the same.
-According to calculations on GIS Chicago, Gladstone Park is 0.97 square mile in size if using the GPNA boundaries and a full 1.0 square mile with the extra territory GPCC throws in.
+Even two most active organizations in Gladstone Park haven’t settled on common boundaries.
+The Gladstone Park Chamber of Commerce (GPCC) and the Gladstone Park Neighborhood Association (GPNA) draw their borders differently to serve different purposes, the former concentrating on the business and industry corridors with the latter focusing on over-all community well-being.
+Whichever of their borders you pick, however, the result is about the same in total area.
+According to calculations on GIS Chicago, Gladstone Park is 0.97 square miles in area as defined by the Neighborhood Association and a 1.0 square mile with the small extra bit of business territory the Chamber of Commerce throws in.

-While organizations pretty much agree Gladstone Park’s eastern boundary line is N. Central and its northern border is along the Forest Preserve of Cook County to where it meets W. Devon near where the community meets the suburbs, the two groups dispute how far south and west the community extends.
+While organizations pretty much agree Gladstone Park’s eastern boundary line is N. Central and its northern border is along the Forest Preserve of Cook County to where it meets W. Devon at the suburbs, the two groups dispute how far south and west the community extends.

-GPCC, seeing the need to promote the businesses that extend west from the W. Foster/N. Northwest Highway/N. Milwaukee intersection, ropes in the entire southwestern quadrant even though that area’s residential streets are cut off from the rest of Gladstone Park by the Kennedy Expressway.
+GPCC, seeing the need to promote the businesses that extend west from the W. Foster/N. Northwest Highway/N. Milwaukee intersection, ropes in that entire southwestern quadrant even though that area’s residential streets are cut off from the rest of Gladstone Park by the Kennedy Expressway.
 GPNA, feeling that lack of connection, excludes that section entirely.
-Its residents, meanwhile, are unsure whether to self-identify with Gladstone Park or the adjacent sub-neighborhood of Union Ridge, a secondary community of Norwood Park.
+That leaves the residents in that southwest triangle outlined in blue unsure whether they should to self-identify with Gladstone Park or the adjacent sub-neighborhood of Union Ridge, a sub-community of adjacent Norwood Park.

 Boundaries of Gladstone Park as defined by its two largest organizations.
 The red outline shows the area Gladstone Park Neighborhood Association claims, differing mostly in the southwest where it draws its border along N. Northwest Highway and Metra’s Union Pacific/Northwest Rail Line, staying strictly to the east of the Kennedy Expressway.
 The blue outline of the Gladstone Park Chamber of Commerce adds a big chunk of commercial and residential property in the southwest section where W. Foster crosses over the Kennedy Expressway to N. Nagle in the west.
 Some homeowners in the southwest triangle, their streets cut off from the rest of Gladstone Park by the freeway, consider themselves to be in the adjacent Union Ridge community, a secondary community of Norwood Park.
 While GPCC traces the Chicago River through the Edgebrook Golf Course in the northeast quadrant rather than conforming to the straight lines of GPNA, the two boundaries are essentially the same since neither adds or subtracts any streets or structures.
 The square mile or so in both the GPNA and GPCC areas is some four times larger than the Zip Code Tabulation Area shown previously.
 Map courtesy of Gladstone Park Neighborhood Association and enhanced by the author.

-As the author extensively walked the community to take her photographs, her gut told her the red GP Neighborhood Association lines linked the commonalities of Gladstone Park better.
-Thus, she excluded homes southwest of the Kennedy Expressway within GPCC’s parameters because there was no real feeling of physical connection to that section.
-She only differed with both organizations when it came to the tiny triangle of homes west of N. Northwest Highway and Metra’s Union Pacific/Northwest Rail Line roughly near the middle of the community (off W. Bryn Mawr).
-Walking across the tracks to those few isolated streets there created a real divide that she couldn’t justify for inclusion in the project.
+As the author extensively walked the community to take her photographs, her gut told her the red GP Neighborhood Association lines linked the commonalities of Gladstone Park people better.
+Thus, she excluded the Union Ridge homes southwest of the Kennedy Expressway within GPCC’s parameters from her photo files because there seemed to be no real feeling of physical connection to that section.
+She only differed with both organizations when it came to the tiny triangle west of N. Northwest Highway bordering on Metra’s Union Pacific/Northwest Rail Line roughly near the middle of the community (just above the westward bend of the gold Kennedy Expressway on the map).
+The tracks there created a real divide that made those few streets beyond them too isolating for her to justify including in her project.

-Initially it seemed more intuitive to augment the area that makes up Gladstone Park by embracing the streets, homes, and businesses in the eastern triangle between N. Central and N. Elston north of W. Foster.
-That would have taken the community all the way to Metra’s Milwaukee District North Rail Line and included the Chicago North Department of Motor Vehicle facility and the Mariano’s that Gladstonians have treasured since the grocery store opened in the neighborhood in 2012.
-It would have added the “L” residential streets from N. Leclaire to N. Luna of Chicago’s alphabetical streets to Gladstone Park’s “M” streets.
-(See Streets for more on this street naming scheme that shaped the community as new roads ran east from the lakeshore.)
+Initially it seemed more intuitive to augment Gladstone Park with the streets, homes, and businesses to the east of N. Central all the way to N. Elston since they seem such a connected part of the community.
+That would have extended the area all the way to Metra’s Milwaukee District North Rail Line to the northeast, which would also have brought the Chicago North Department of Motor Vehicle facility and the Mariano’s that Gladstonians have treasured since the grocery store opened in the neighborhood in 2012 into the fold.
+It also would have added the “L” residential streets from N. Leclaire to N. Luna to Gladstone Park’s “M” streets.
+(See Streets for more on Chicago’s alphabetical street naming scheme that further shaped the local community by designating roads that start with one common letter in order as they run east from the lakeshore.)

-Although there are no public high schools in Gladstone Park, younger Chicago Public School students in the community who want to go to a neighborhood school are divided amongst three elementaries.
-While the great majority of elementary students go to the only school within both GPCC’s and GPNA’s defined borders — Rufus M. Hitch at 5625 N. McVicker — that district also draws in students from the area south of the Kennedy Expressway that the author was so anxious to exclude, the area that sometimes regards itself as part of the secondary Union Ridge community of Norwood Park.
+Although there are no public high schools in Gladstone Park, younger Chicago Public School students in the community who choose to go to a neighborhood (rather than a magnet) school are divided among three elementaries.
+The great majority of pre-school and K-8 students go to the only school within both GPCC’s and GPNA’s defined borders, Rufus M. Hitch Elementary School at 5625 N. McVicker.
+But that district also draws in students from Union Ridge of Norwood Park, the area Gladstone Park’s two main organizations dispute that’s south of the Kennedy Expressway.

-Meanwhile, Gladstone students in a big chunk of blocks north of W. Rosedale to W. Devon attend William J. Onahan Elementary, 6634 W. Raven, along with children from the adjacent Norwood Park neighborhood, encouraging them as a result to say they live in East Norwood Park.
-And then there are those in the four-block strip west of N. Central who go to James B. Farnsworth Elementary to the east at 5414 N. Linder, along with children from the tiny adjacent Forest Glen neighborhood.
+Meanwhile, Gladstone students who live in a big chunk of blocks north of W. Rosedale to W. Devon attend William J. Onahan Elementary School, 6634 W. Raven, which is squarely in the adjacent Norwood Park neighborhood.
+With school attachment so strong, the disjoint encourages many students and their families to declare the crossover area they live in as “East” Norwood Park…even though Gladstone Parkers are unquestionably part of the Jefferson Park neighborhood.
+And then there are those in the four-block strip west of N. Central who walk east to go to James B. Farnsworth Elementary School, 5414 N. Linder, along with most of the children from the Forest Glen neighborhood to the north.
+No one can blame them when the vexing circumstances have these students maintaining they’re from Forest Glen, not Gladstone Park (which at least correctly keeps them in the greater neighborhood of Jefferson Park).

-There’s less confusion concerning Taft High School that serves students in the area and is noteworthy in its position as Chicago’s largest public secondary school.
-It’s located only two blocks west of Gladstone’s borders at 6530 W. Bryn Mawr.
-Its sending district with 3400 students brings in the Edison Park and O’Hare communities to mix with the larger neighborhood areas.
-These would include Jefferson Park (with the sub-community of Gladstone Park, Indian Woods, and parts of Norwood Park East), Norwood Park (with Oriole Park, Big Oaks, Union Ridge, Norwood Park West, Old Norwood, and the same and other parts of Norwood Park East), and Forest Glen (with Edgebrook, North Edgebrook, Old Edgebrook, Sauganash, and Wildwood).
+There’s less confusion concerning Taft High School that serves all the students in the elementary districts mentioned above and many more.
+Noteworthy as Chicago’s largest public secondary school with a sending district with 3400 students, Taft is located in at at 6530 W. Bryn Mawr in Norwood Park.
+Because it’s only two short blocks west of Gladstone’s borders, many Gladstone Parker teens are fortunate in being able to walk to high school.
+Besides serving Jefferson Park (with the sub-communities of Gladstone Park, Indian Woods, and parts of Norwood Park East), Norwood Park (with Oriole Park, Big Oaks, Union Ridge, Norwood Park West, Old Norwood, and other parts of Norwood Park East), and Forest Glen (with Edgebrook, North Edgebrook, Old Edgebrook, Sauganash, and Wildwood), students also come from the greater Edison Park and O’Hare neighborhoods.

 hitch map